 2015: In Atlanta, the 2015 Molly Blank Jewish Concert Series is scheduled to present “Kurt Weill: Berlin to Broadway.”

 2015: Unless the labor court in Jerusalem intervenes, Histadrut is scheduled to begin a general strike that will hit cities and towns from Ashdod to Eilat.

-2015: The American Sepharidi Federation’s Film Festival is schedule to open today.
+2015: The American Sepharidi Federation’s Film Festival is scheduled to open today.

 2015: In Cedar Rapids, Iowa, The National Czech & Slovak Museum & Library is scheduled to present “Voices of the Generations: Stories from the Holocaust” with Julie Kohner, whose mother Hanna was Holocaust survivor.

 2015: “Former president and Prime Minister Shimon Peres today threw his support behind the Zionist Union’s Isaac Herzog for prime minister in the upcoming March 17 elections.”
 (As reported by Marissa Newman)

 2016(2nd Adar II, 5776): Shabbat Pekuday; final Torah portion of Exodus

 2016(2nd of Adar II, 5776): Eighty-nine year old Elliot Gant, one of the creators of that ultimate in preppy-wear, the Gant buttoned-down shirt with the loop in the back passed away today.